TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/clojure/index.md

 {% endraw %}

-Hello World in Clojure was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [Clojure](https://sampleprograms.io/languages/clojure) was written by:

 - Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Dec 23 2018 15:29:16.
 The solution was first committed on Dec 22 2018 21:06:24.
 As a result, documentation below may be outdated.